John Barrett (salon): John Barrett Salon

 A ponytail bar has also opened in the salon.
 The ponytail bar has also been reviewed by multiple media outlets.

+In 2020, the salon filed for Chapter 11 bankruptcy.

 John Barrett Brand

 John Barrett also manufacturers and markets a collection of hair care products.

 John Barrett is also the author of "Hair," published in 2016 by Assouline.

 In the media

 Isabella Behrens, fashion market editor at Vanity Fair visited the salon and wrote "the sophisticated staff makes you feel so incredibly at ease.
 You will never want to go anywhere else.
 Can you already tell I am a John Barrett junkie?”
 Vogue wrote about the salon that "Barrett’s stylists can do everything from the artfully undone (bringing to mind the fall Lanvin and Rag & Bone shows) to the intricate and impeccable."

 In 2014, the Neroli Portofino pedicure at John Barrett was featured in Vogue's Guide to the Country's Best Pedicure Salons.
 It was also featured by W Magazine in Best Pedicure Destinations in New York City in 2014.